 Since different type engagement models are suitable for different types of projects, having a clear understanding of pros and cons of each engagement model helps in taking an informed decision so that you get a better ROI and a smooth relationship.

-Before going into details of pros and cons let us try to understand these engagement models in detail:
+Before going into details of pros and cons let us try to understand these IT outsourcing engagement models in detail:

 Dedicated Offshore Resource Model: